 Worshipful Company of Stationers and Newspaper Makers

 St Bride’s links with the printing industry go back more than 500 years, so it is particularly appropriate that our oldest Livery association is with the Worshipful Company of Stationers and Newspaper Makers.
 Several members of the Guild of St Bride are also Liverymen of the Stationers’ Company.
-Each year we host their famous ‘Bubble Service’ service (on the theme vita bulla est – ‘life is a bubble’) in memory of one of the Company’s eighteenth-century benefactors, Richard Johnson.
+Each year we host their famous ‘Bubble Service’ service (on the theme vita humana bulla est – ‘life is a bubble’) in memory of one of the Company’s eighteenth-century benefactor, Richard Johnson.
 We are also delighted to participate in joint events at the splendid Stationers’ Hall, which is a short walk from St Bride’s.Visit The Stationer’s Company website

 Worshipful Company of Turners